SandersonHub/Employee-Tracker/README.md

 ## Deployment

-Please use the Heroku direct application link to access the the webpage
+Please use the Github direct application link to access the code base.

 https://employee-tracker23445234-5f9a60d15d96.herokuapp.com/